aourednik/historical-basemaps/README.md

 3. areas of civilizations actually overlap, especially in ancient history, and that
 4. overlaying these ancient vector maps on contemporary physical maps can be misleading; rivers, lakes, shorelines _do_ change very much over millenia; think for instance about the evolution of the [Aral sea](https://en.wikipedia.org/wiki/Aral_Sea) since the 1980s.

 Overlapping areas are usually dealt with as topological errors in traditional GIS, but some overlaps make sense in the case of this repository.
-Notwithstanding such epistemological and historiographic concerns, the pragramtic bottom line is: vetor GIS has points, polygons and lines, that's it.
-Nevetheless, _transparent layers (opacity < 100%>)_ and _blur effects_ on rendering is a convenient way to deal with fuzzy borders of the pre-modern states.
+Notwithstanding epistemological and historiographic concerns, the pragramtic bottom line is: vetor GIS has points, polygons and lines.
+That's it.
+Nevetheless, _transparent layers (opacity < 100%)_ and _blur effects_ on rendering is a convenient way to deal with fuzzy borders of pre-modern societies.

 ![Fuzzy borders](img/fuzzy-borders.png)